 It’s a frustrating issue that needs to be solved as soon as possible, otherwise, your security camera system won’t record anything.
 A not working playback defeats the whole purpose of your security system.

 This message (“no record file”) shows up on an NVR, DVR, or on a single camera that has a microSD card.
-The issue is related to incorrect recording settings, corrupt hard drive (or microSD card), and, in some cases, glitches on the firmware.
+The issue is related to incorrect recording settings, corrupt hard drives (or microSD cards), and, in some cases, glitches in the firmware.

 In this guide, we will show step by step how to fix the Hikvision issue of playback failed or no record files.
 First by adjusting the recording settings and then by inspecting the hard drive and updating the firmware.